Waasem/CNN-on-TinyImageNet/README.md

 # deterministic-NN-on TinyImageNet200
-Train a CNN model on CIFAR-10 dataset.
+Train a deterministic NN on CIFAR-10 , TinyImageNet-200 dataset.